-There is no specified regular date or time of year when a call of projects is issued.
+There is no specified regular date or time of year when a call for projects is issued.
 This is determined based on fund availability.
 The CFLHD issues the call when the funds are available and after notification from the PDC to do so.

-The application along with other pertinent information about the program, please visit the following website: https://flh.fhwa.dot.gov/programs/flap/
+The application along with other pertinent information about the program may be found at the following website: https://flh.fhwa.dot.gov/programs/flap/